 Manual cutting of GRP pipes is a cause of a large proportion of work-related injuries and long-term health problems in manufacturing plants.

-The fact is that you wouldn’t knowingly breathe in polluted air every day or set out to ravage your lungs or eyes, willingly intending to endanger your health.
+The fact is that you would not knowingly breathe in polluted air every day or set out to ravage your lungs or eyes to endanger your health willingly.
 Of course not.

 Nevertheless, the powder coming from the cutting of a GRP pipe is a “poison” for the lungs and eyes.
-During manual cutting, the body requires more oxygen and the respiratory system needs to work faster due to the effort, causing the lungs to act as a sponge…absorbing the dust in the air.
+During manual cutting, the body requires more oxygen and the respiratory system needs to work faster due to the effort.
+This makes the lungs to act as a sponge and thus absorb the dust in the air.

-There were several studies published in the British Journal of Industrial Medicine that explored the pulmonary effects of exposure to fine fiberglass, and the conclusion was that exposure to fine fiberglass appears to produce a human disease that is similar to asbestosis.
+There were several studies published in the British Journal of Industrial Medicine that explored the pulmonary effects of exposure to fine fiberglass.
+The conclusion was that exposure to fine fiberglass appears to produce a human disease that is similar to asbestosis.

 There is also evidence that fiberglass dust presents other problems, such as irritations of the eyes, skin or respiratory tract.
 The mechanical action of the fibers scraping against skin may cause a condition known as dermatitis.